FraunhoferIOSB/FROST-Server/docs/settings/auth.md

 ### Settings for the auth provider class `KeycloakAuthProvider`

 Keycloak requires a JSON config file.
 The contents of this file are provided by the Keycloak server.
-There are three ways to pass this configuration to FROST: setting the content directly in the option `keycloakConfig`, saving the config in a file and passing the file path in the option `keycloakConfigFile`, or having FROST download it from the server, by setting the option `keycloakConfigUrl` and optionally `keycloakConfigSecret`.
+There are three ways to pass this configuration to FROST:

+* setting the content directly in the option `keycloakConfig`,
+* saving the config in a file and passing the file path in the option `keycloakConfigFile`,
+* or having FROST download it from the server, by setting the option `keycloakConfigUrl` and optionally `keycloakConfigSecret`.

+When setting roles for a user, the roles need to be set explicitly for the FROST client.
+Realm roles do not automatically apply to FROST.

 * **auth.keycloakConfig:**
   The json content of the keycloak json config file.